History, tourist information, and nearby accommodation

 Though the bulk of construction was finished by 1837, final touches, involving building, then destroying, then rebuilding sections of the interior, carried on into the 1850s and beyond.

-Our verdict: Most people either adore Penrhyn or abhor it; it certainly does take some getting used to this riotous expression of Victorian taste (or lack of it, depending on your point of view).
-Though I'm not always a big fan of High Victorian style, I quite enjoyed Penrhyn.
+Penrhyn can divide opinion; it certainly does take some getting used to this riotous expression of Victorian taste (or lack of it, depending on your point of view).
+Though I'm not always a big fan of the High Victorian style, I quite enjoyed Penrhyn.
 It can be busy, but the grounds are large enough to handle the press of visitors without feeling cramped.
-Its an intriguing house, as interesting for what it shows about Victorian taste as for what it is in architectural and historic terms.
+It's an intriguing house, as interesting for what it shows about Victorian taste as for its architectural and historical legacy.

 About Penrhyn Castle